remydagostino/sc-exercises/exercises/animation/SOLUTION.md

 ## Outcomes

-Building complex 'coreographed' animations in plan CSS can be really painful.I would usually use a javascript animation library or a css preprocessor to take some of the repetition out of the task.
+Building complex 'coreographed' animations in plan CSS can be really painful.
+I would usually use a javascript animation library or a css preprocessor to take some of the repetition out of the task.
 In any case I opted to do the entire thing using CSS keyframes using a single class on the root element to control the animation.
 I also avoided using explicit delays in the animations because I think it is easier to reason about the all the different keyframe animations when they are all exactly the same length.

 I had this idea that I could just slide the cover up and out while moving the artist name to the top-left of the screen but it didn't turn out quite how I imagined.
 The artist location "Lancaster, Britain UK" looked like it was racing against the artist name and it wasn't clear that they were on separate layers.
 I tried adding a small 3d rotation to the cover as it moved up and I think that may have fixed the problem.